 Finally, many VPNs allow you to specify an option to prevent DNS leaks.
 A DNS leak is when a DNS request is sent outside the VPN tunnel, unencrypted and possibly to an ISP's DNS servers if you have not configured your custom DNS servers.
 This would allow an ISP to see and log what websites you have visited.

 Using Private Internet Access VPN, I have my DNS servers set on my router, and avoid DNS leaks set to "on," on my devices.
 PIA allows for an unlimited number devices using their DNS server, even when you aren't using PIA VPN for that particular device.
 This is vital, as setting their DNS servers on the router makes ALL devices connecting to that wireless router use those particular DNS servers.
 Additionally, PIA allows for a maximum of 5 devices using the VPN per subscription, so it is likely that not all your devices will be connected to the VPN at any one time (note above discussion on DNS server needing to be useful even when not connected to VPN).
 Sadly, the downside I have observed with PIA is it does not allow for OpenDNS and its proprietary technology "DNSCrypt" - a technology that encrypts all DNS traffic, even when a VPN is not used.
 If your using a VPN however, this really shouldn't matter too much, as DNS traffic is usually tunneled through the VPN (assuming avoid DNS leaks is set to "on").
+Unfortunately, I don't find PIA particularly reliable, and it's Windows client at one point prevented the computer from accessing the internet without connecting to the VPN, even when disabled or uninstalled.

 Instead of connecting all your devices to the VPN (note maximum number of simultaneous VPN connections possible for your VPN service), you can connect your router to the VPN.
 In this configuration, all devices connected to the router will be connected to the VPN by default, despite the VPN provider only logging this as one connection to the VPN.
 Further, devices like AppleTV's that can't usually connect to a VPN, can be when connecting to a VPN enabled router.
 Sadly, most routers have comparatively horrid processing hardware (it takes a decent computing processor to be able to encrypt your data at a fast enough rate to keep up with your bandwidth without bottlenecking).
 Thus, your router will usually bottleneck your internet speeds.
 Even if you have a top of the line 802.11AC router, I noted a ten times reduction in speeds when connecting to the VPN via the router, instead of connecting from my laptop.
 Further, you probably won't want to connect your gaming console to a VPN anyway, as it will reduce speeds and introduce lag.
 Setup is also usually more difficult.
 PIA offers very little and at times misleading support for setting up their VPN on routers.
 Many tell you to install a third party router firmware like DDWRT or Tomato, which is often not necessary.
 ExpressVPN offers far more comprehensive guides with far more flexibility regarding types of encryption etc when connecting via a router.
 In any case, I cannot recommend connecting to a VPN using a router, due to the reduced speeds.
 Further, some VPN services don't offer support for connections from routers using the OpenVPN protocol, instead opting for the less secure L2TP protocol (PIA cough cough).
 If you connect via your computer or mobile device, it almost certainly is using OpenVPN.
+I can however recommend running a VPN on a pfSense custom made router.

 Anonymous Payment Method - Bitcoin